The Wachowskis crave complexity. David Mitchell gave them the fix they needed with his novel Cloud Atlas.

 To compensate for the weakness of the individual stories, the directors have been lured into the two biggest mistakes of the film: using tropes with which we are already familiar from other successful books or films, and relying on special effects to paper over the cracks.

 Sometimes, these devices are no more than a nod to a reference source like the cityscape from Blade Runner.
-Sometimes, they are original ideas lifted wholesale such as the decapitating explosive neck band from Asimov’s Foundation and Empire trilogy.
+Sometimes, they are original ideas lifted wholesale such as the decapitating explosive neck band from Asimov’s Foundation and Empire series.

 Eagle-eyed audiences will spot borrowings from Gattaca, Blade Runner, Soylent Green, Planet of the Apes.
 The China Syndrome and One flew Over the Cuckoos Nest, complete with a tyrannical Nurse Ratched.

 Perhaps the most important rule that Cloud Atlas breaks is that great stories are cut from whole cloth.
 Moby Dick, Dr Jekyll and Mr Hyde, Gone with the Wind, The Matrix are all perfect examples of well-integrated storytelling centred around a single core idea.
 Stitching together a lot of little stories, as Cloud Atlas attempts to do does not make one big story: it makes a patchwork quilt.

 The ‘connection’ between these stories in cinematic and narrative terms – that is over and above the phony reincarnation malarkey – is opportunistic rather than artistic.
 The writer looks for and pounces upon anything that can be pressed into service to suggest some underlying thematic link – a journal, a musical phrase, a letter, a lightning bolt, a heroic gesture, fleeing from one’s enemies – any device will do.